 The Homeowner Buyers Guide to Outdoor Rugs

 Are you preparing to spend more time outside this season?
-Discover the best ways to add colour and indoor comfort underfoot on your deck, porch, or patio with an outdoor rug.
+Discover the best ways to add colour and indoor comfort underfoot on your deck, porch, or patio with our outdoor rugs.

-As the seasons heat up, indoors and out continues to blur as we all take advantage of longer days and warmer temperatures by dining al fresco and moving leisure time activities onto decks, patios, and gardens.
+As the seasons heat up, we all take advantage of longer days and warmer temperatures by dining al fresco.
+Bringing leisure time activities onto decks, patios, and in the garden.
 As more hours are spent out of the house, it’s only natural to embrace this outdoor space as an extra living room.

 When shopping for any rug, you’ll see the marketplace categorised into two types of materials: synthetic and natural fibres.

 •Polypropylene, is an extruded, solution-dyed fibre that doesn’t absorb any liquid or stains.
-Many indoor-outdoor options are constructed of 100% polypropylene, which is naturally stain-resistant, mould-resistant, and mildew-resistant, and then UV-treated to prevent fading after exposure to sunlight.
+Many indoor-outdoor options are constructed of 100% polypropylene.
+Some of the benefits of polypropylene include it being naturally stain-resistant, mould-resistant, and mildew-resistant.
+They then UV-treat it to prevent fading after exposure to sunlight.

-• Acrylic is the most similar in appearance to natural fibres, featuring a soft finish that feels cushiony underfoot.
+• Acrylic is the most similar in appearance to natural fibres, featuring a soft finish that feels cushioned underfoot.
 Acrylic absorbs and releases moisture readily, which makes it resistant to mould and mildew.
-The product also dyes well and is fairly colourfast and stain-resistant.
+The product also dyes well and is fairly colour-fast and stain-resistant.

 • Polyester offers a number of positive attributes, including vivid colouration that is resistant to fading and many stains.
-Polyester is vulnerable to oil-based stains, however, and also can shed or mat down in high-traffic areas.
+However, polyester is vulnerable to oil-based stains, and can also shed or mat down in high-traffic areas.

-Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and inherently eco-friendly for these sustainable materials.
-Natural rugs feel soft and luxurious underfoot an though they dye well, often are used to bring in hues and textures that complement the outdoor space.
+Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and are inherently eco-friendly as they are all sustainable materials.
+These rugs are ideal to bring in hues and textures that complement the outdoor space.

 Indoor/outdoor rugs are offered in a wide range of constructions, so it’s good to know the terminology before your begin shopping.
 The three labels you’ll see the most often are hand-hooked, machine-made and braided styles.

 • Machine-made rugs are manufactured more quickly and efficiently via power looms that simultaneously weave several different colours.
 A variety of designs come out of this manufacturing process.
-To keep the price point affordable for consumers, these machine-made floor coverings tend to have less detailing and more basic materials than comparable hand-hooked rugs.
+To keep the price point affordable for consumers, these machine-made rugs tend to have less detailing and more basic materials than hand-hooked rugs.

 Most outdoor rugs are constructed with a backing material of either polypropylene or another synthetic fibre; rugs backed in jute, a natural fibre, will not be as durable.
-Flatweave rugs, though, typically have no backing and are therefore reversible.
+Flatweave rugs typically have no backing and are therefore reversible.